abdullah-aladham/super-quality-api-testing-SE-v2/README.md

     <li><code>TestNg</code> Plugin is being installed on <code>Eclipse</code>IDE by use the following path <code>Help>Eclipse Marketplace...>typing in search input "TestNg"</code>-
     and then click on install ,so it is being installed.</li>
   </ul>
+  <span>If you're interested in the repo then click on <code>Watch</code> to be notified ,and if you like it click on ⭐ to give it a star so you get similar repos</span>
   <div>
     <span>Lets work together ❤️😊👇 </span>
     <div>